-Temporary blindness – ever heard of it?
-Chances are, you’ve probably experienced this without knowing exactly what it was.
+Chances are you’ve probably experienced temporary blindness without knowing exactly what it was.

-This is where indoor/outdoor safety glasses come in; these are meant for workers to are constantly switching between indoor and outdoor applications.
-Most indoor/outdoor safety eyewear has a coating or tint that helps reduce the amount of glare without distorting the original color.
+This is where indoor/outdoor safety glasses come in.
+These are meant for workers to are constantly switching between indoor and outdoor applications.
+Most transition safety eyewear has a coating or tint that helps reduce the amount of glare without distorting the original color.

 HexArmor® recommends a few safety eyewear solutions when working both inside and outside or in variable lighting throughout the day.